kwgoodman/la/doc/source/intro.rst

             y = 'IBM'    129.03   130.39   130.55
                 'DELL'    14.82    15.11    14.94

-larry stores its data in a `Numpy <http://www.numpy.org>`_ array and a list of lists:
+A larry consists of a data array and a label list.
+The data array is stored as a `Numpy <http://www.numpy.org>`_ array and the label list as a list of lists:
 ::
         y.label = [['AAPL', 'IBM', 'DELL'], [date1, date2, date3]]
         y.x = np.array([[209.19, 207.87, 210.11],